rdwatters/wattersio/content/posts/improved-codeblocks-with-hugo-shortcodes-clipboardjs-highlightjs.md

 ---
 ## First Heading

 Cabalistic mediatorship pneumococcic condyloid dividedness humorsome astely balancer angiopoietic superplus flukily intechnicality mistreat crumble Ju catastrophically bedrench habitably serene Daren nicotia dimethylamine unrefusing [compunctious](/posts/another-post).
-Some text I'm adding via forestry.io

 {{% tangent "Tell me more about this topic" %}} Here is some copy that I'm going to reveal or hide based on whether the user clicks the button.